CrazyheadJake/SmallShell/README.md

 - A line starting with a # is a comment and will be ignored

 ## Built-in Commands
+These commands are built in to the shell, all others will run using execvp()
 - `status` returns the previous commands exit code
 - `cd` changes the current working directory
 - `exit` exits the shell